 Every time I run darktable without strace, it crashes.

 I've now made a simple shell script to launch darktable via strace.
 The problem isn't solved, but at least I can use darktable.

-#5 Updated by Phil Wright almost 3 years ago
+#5 Updated by Phil Wright about 3 years ago